epfl-ada/ada-2021-project-wasps/README.md

 We will use TODO to final analyses.
 ## Proposed timeline
+* 26.11 - DistilBERT finetuned to predict categories
+* 26.11 - All additional labels will be added to base dataset
+* 03.12 - Finetune DestilBert to new labels
+* 17.12 - Create github page with all analysis of group patterns

 ## Organization within the team
 Folowing people have this assigments: